-And don’t be talked into something by someone you know, even a friend or family member.
-They could be getting scammed, so check everything yourself.
+Don't be talked into something by someone you know, even a friend or family member.
+They could be getting scammed.
+Check everything yourself.

 Step 2 – Check who you're dealing with

-Check our Financial Services Register to make sure that anyone offering you advice or other financial services is FCA authorised, and they are permitted to provide those services regarding pensions.
+Check our Financial Services Register to make sure that anyone offering you advice or other financial services is FCA authorised, and that they are permitted to provide you with those services.

 Make sure the firm you are dealing with is not a clone – a common scam is to pretend to be a genuine FCA-authorised firm (called a ‘clone firm’).
-Always use the contact details on our Register, not the details the firm gives you.
+Always use the contact details on the Financial Services Register, not the details the firm gives you.

-Check to see if they are registered with Companies House and the directors' names.
+Check the directors' names and whether the firm is registered with Companies House.
 Search the company name and the directors' names online to see if others have posted any concerns.

-Check the FCA Warning List – use our tool to check the risks of a potential pension or investment opportunity.
-You can also search to see if the firm is known to be operating without our authorisation.
+You can also check the FCA Warning List to find out if there are any risks of a potential pension or investment opportunity.
+This will allow you to see if the firm is known to be operating without our authorisation.